Looking for a job where you can make a real difference? Then come work with us!

 Foster parents must be at least 21 years old and be physically and emotionally skilled to care for children.
 Foster homes must meet local fire, safety, and sanitation standards.
 Contact our Resource Coordinator at 802-488-7111 or HCFostercare@howardcenter.org for more information.

-- Date you are available to start work and length of desired internship (one year? six months?)
+- Date you are available to start work

 - Type of work you would like to do and why